-- 6.1 Private Facilities: Any private development which proposes the creation or expansion of a social, health, recreational, religious, educational, place of assembly, or other institutional facility: - with a total floor area of 2,000 square feet or more, or - with the capacity to accommodate more than fifty (50) individuals (as defined by the State Building Code). - Public Facilities: Any governmental or other publicly owned or quasi-publicly owned facility that is designed to serve the residents of more than one town: - with a total floor area of 2,000 square feet or more, or - with the capacity to accommodate more than fifty (50) individuals (as defined by the State Building Code). - County and Town Acquisition Priorities, Plans, or Programs: Any development located on lands that are listed in the acquisition priorities or long-term goals of the County or of any Town's plans and programs with MVC concurrence.
+- Private Facilities: Any private Development that proposes the creation or expansion of a social, health, recreational, religious, educational, Place of Assembly, or other institutional facility: - a) with a total Floor Area of 3,500 square feet or more; or - b) with the capacity to accommodate more than fifty (50) individuals (as defined by the State Building Code). - Public Facilities: Any Development by a governmental or other publicly owned or quasi-publicly owned entity that will serve the residents of more than one Town: - a) with a total Floor Area of 3,500 square feet or more; or - b) with the capacity to accommodate more than fifty (50) individuals (as defined by the State Building Code).